 During his playing days, Yogi Berra stood just 5-foot-7, 185 pounds, not exactly a towering figure.
 But make no mistake about it, as far as legendary figures go, this man was a giant.
 And he remained that way until the very end.

-On Tuesday, at 90 years of age, the great New York Yankees catcher passed away of natural causes at his home in New Jersey, according to Dave Kaplan, the director of the Yogi Berra Museum & Learning Center.
+At 90 years of age, the great New York Yankees catcher passed away of natural causes at his home in New Jersey, according to Dave Kaplan, the director of the Yogi Berra Museum & Learning Center.
 Said Berra’s family through a statement released by the museum:

 “While we mourn the loss of our father, grandfather and great-grandfather, we know he is at peace with Mom.
 We celebrate his remarkable life, and are thankful he meant so much to so many.
 He will truly be missed.”

 Nowadays, most tend to associate Berra with the many unforgettable quotes he came up with — his world-renowned “Yogi-isms.”
 And for good reason — his zingers were always priceless.
 But as we mourn the loss of one of the greatest ambassadors Major League Baseball has ever had, it’s important not to diminish what Berra accomplished on the playing field.
 That’s where he truly shined — and the numbers most certainly back it up.

 If an athlete’s greatness in the world of pro sports is measured by how much they win, then when it comes to Major League Baseball, Yogi Berra was in a league of his own.

 During his 18 seasons with the New York Yankees, Berra went to the World Series 14 times, winning it all on 10 separate occasions.
 According to Elias Sports Bureau, no individual has ever won that many titles as a player.
 And it’s not as if Berra was just a spectator going along for the ride.
 This guy was an absolute superstar.